Akshat-Gupta04/English-to-Hindi-Tranlstion-using-Transformers-Scratch-/README.md

 🔹 Improve translation accuracy using **beam search decoding**.
 🔹 Fine-tune model on **larger, domain-specific datasets**.
 🔹 Optimize tokenization with **subword embeddings (BPE)**.
+🔹 Implement **mixed precision training** for faster performance.
+🔹 Experiment with **pretrained embeddings for better contextual learning**.

 Would love feedback and suggestions! 🚀🔥